Counseling Degrees and Programs in Missouri

 Webster University

 Webster University offers counseling-related degrees at the undergraduate and graduate levels.
 The Bachelor of Arts (BA) in Psychology with an emphasis in Mental Health teaches students about the behavioral and social factors related to mental illness and is designed to prepare graduates for a variety of mental health careers, including counseling.
-Students must complete 128 credits, including 52 credits in the mental health core curriculum.
-The degree is available at the St. Louis campus and online.
-Webster University also offers a Master of Arts (MA) in Counseling with several concentrations.
-The MA in Clinical Mental Health Counseling is accredited by CACREP and meets Missouri educational requirements to become a Licensed Professional Counselor (LPC); the MA in School Counseling satisfies state requirements for K-12 school counseling certification; and the MA in Couples, Marriage, Family, and Child Counseling meets state educational guidelines to become a Marriage and Family Therapist (MFT).
+This degree is combined with the Master of Arts (MA) in Counseling, known as a 3-2+ program.
+Students must complete their undergraduate requirements in the first 90 credits in order to finish the 30 graduate hours of elective credits.
+The final 30+ credits are applied towards the graduate degree.
+This program is available at the St. Louis campus.
+Webster University also offers an MA in Counseling with several concentrations.
+The Clinical Mental Health emphasis is accredited by CACREP and meets Missouri educational requirements to become a Licensed Professional Counselor (LPC); the MA in Couples, Marriage, Family, and Child Counseling meets state educational guidelines to become a Marriage and Family Therapist (MFT); and an emphasis in Community Counseling, which is only available at the Geneva, Switzerland campus, so students will be responsible for checking licensure requirements in the state in which they plan to work.

 Traditional Graduate Programs